krzysztofwujs/krzysztofwujs/README.md

 Beyond technology, I'm dedicated to martial arts, where I practice boxing and kickboxing.
 This discipline enhances my focus and resilience, traits I carry into my professional life

 ## 🚀 Looking for New Opportunities:
 I am actively seeking a long-term contract and I am open to consulting roles.
-With a strong background in leading product development and driving innovation, I aim to contribute to projects that deliver meaningful value and solutions
+With a strong background in product development and team management, I aim to contribute to projects that deliver meaningful value and solutions

-## 📫 Contact Me:
-For collaboration or inquiries, you can reach me at krzysztof.wujs@gmail.com

 <!--
 **krzysztofwujs/krzysztofwujs** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.